Harinib1708/Harinib1708/README.md

 ## About Me

-- 🚀 Aspiring Data Analyst
+- 🚀 working Data Analytics Apprentice at Google
-- 🌱 currently pursuing the Google Advanced Data Analytics Certification
+- 🌱
-- 🎓 Master of Computer Application
+- 🎓 Purusing Diploma in Data science and AI at IIIT Bangalore